-j) The Benson (Chaplin) House - Part ot Lot 80, Concession 3, Township of Ameliasburgh.
+j.)
+The Benson (Chaplin) House - Part of Lot 80, Concession 3, Township of Ameliasburgh.

 This house, built c.
-1874 by Township Clerk James Benson, has a form reminiscent of upstate New York, but also common in Ameliasburgh.
-The 11⁄2 storey gable end contains the main entrance, located in the corner of the elevation, and off to the side is a low kitchen wing.
+1825, has a form reminiscent of upstate New York, but also common in Ameliasburgh.
+The $1\frac{1}{2}$ storey gable end contains the main entrance, located in the corner of the elevation, and off to the side is a low kitchen wing.
 The street front is also well detailed by a Gothic gable window, but the door below lacks the elaboration of the main entrance.
 Some consideration ought to be given to replacement of the bargeboard trim, which added greatly to the house's architectural appeal.
+It should also be noted that fifteen Georgian 6/6 windows remain intact.